sapegin/sapegin.me/src/content/blog/avoid-conditions.md

 Now we have at most one level of nesting inside the function and the main return value is at the very end without nesting.
 We’ve added two guard clauses to exit the function early when there’s no data to process.

+**Info:** One of the [Zen of Python’s](https://peps.python.org/pep-0020/) principles is _flat is better than nested_, which is exactly what we did with this refactoring.

 I’m not so sure what the code inside the second condition does, but it looks like it’s wrapping a single item in an array as we did in the previous section.

-_And no, I have no idea what `tmpBottle` means, nor why it was needed._
+_And no, I have no idea what `tmpBottle` means, or why it was needed._

 The next step here could be improving the `getOrderIds()` function’s API.
 It can return three different things: `undefined`, a single item, or an array.
-We have to deal with each separately, so we have two conditions at the very beginning of the function, and we’re reassigning the `idsArrayObj` variable (see [Avoid reassigning variables](/blog/avoid-reassigning-variables/) below).
+We have to deal with each separately, so we have two conditions at the very beginning of the function, and we’re reassigning the `idsArrayObj` variable.

+**Info:** We talk about reassignments in the next chapter, [Avoid reassigning variables](no-reassigning).

 By making the `getOrderIds()` function always return an array, and making sure that the code inside `// 70 lines of code` works with an empty array, we could remove both conditions: